Vaginal Douching: Harmful Or Healthy?

 Vaginal douching seems to bring more complications than benefits.
 Find out the facts about vaginal douching before you start doing it.

-As you walk down the aisle of tampons and sanitary napkin at the nearest drugstore, you might come across a section of ‘feminine cleansing products and treatments.’
-You may have heard about most, but there is a likely chance your doctor will advice you against them, especially vaginal douching.
+As you walk down the aisle of tampons and sanitary napkins at the nearest personal care store, you might come across a section of “feminine cleansing products and treatments.”
+You may have heard about more, but there is a likely chance your doctor will advice you against them, especially vaginal douching.

 What is vaginal douching?

 Vaginal douching is the practice of spraying a solution of vinegar and water upwards into the vagina using a bottle, bag or douching syringe.
-The objective is for the solution to reach the parts inside you that usually only your IUD can reach.
+The objective is for the solution to reach the parts inside you that usually only your Intrauterine Device (IUD) can reach.
 Prepackaged douching solutions that contain baking soda and iodine are available as well.

 Advantages of vaginal douching

 Even though doctors advice against using vaginal douching and there are no studies to prove it, many women swear by it.

 A recent study conducted in the US, states the following benefits of vaginal douching:

 - Induces a feeling of freshness and cleanliness